-To provide County and District Attorneys with consultation and advice in all matters pertaining to their official duties.
-When assigned by Administration, to appropriately respond to emails, letters, and other communication from legislators, public agencies and state or local public officials requesting information on a legal issue.
-To annually update guidelines to assist state agencies in evaluating proposed governmental actions and in determining whether such actions may constitute a taking.
-To assist the Office of the Attorney General with legal research and special projects, such as promulgating regulations in response to a newly enacted state law.
+To provide County and District Attorneys, and other public officials with consultation and advice in all matters pertaining to their official duties.
+Appropriately respond to emails, letters, and other communication from legislators, public agencies and state or local public officials requesting information on a legal issue.
+Annually update guidelines to assist state agencies in evaluating proposed governmental actions and in determining whether such actions may constitute a taking.
+Assist the Office of the Attorney General with legal research and special projects, such as promulgating regulations in response to a newly enacted state law.
 K.S.A.
 75-704, K.S.A.
 77,701 et seq.

 Objective #1: Consult with and advise county and district attorneys, when requested by them, in all matters pertaining to their official duties.
-When assigned by Administration, appropriately respond to emails, letters, and other communication from legislators, public agencies and state or local public officials requesting information on a legal issue.
+Appropriately respond to emails, letters, and other communication from legislators, public agencies, and state or local public officials requesting information on a legal issue.